Computer Science(COMP) COMPUTER SCIENCE

 COMP 3825 - Network/Info Assurance (3)

 Net-centric computing; communication and networking; world-wide web; multimedia networking; network management; basic issues in computer security; threat modeling; basic methods and protocols in cryptography; web security; security; security policies; etiquette and cyberethics.
-PREREQUISITE: COMP 2700 and COMP 3410.
-(F)
+PREREQUISITE: MATH 4614 or permission of instructor, (F, Sp)

 COMP 4001 - Computer Programming (3)